Yahya-Saleh/Projects/C++/General purpose/MiniMax/ReadMe.md

 # MiniMax

-prompts the user for 10 integers and prints the biggest and smallest numbers.
+Prompts the user for 10 integers and prints the biggest and smallest numbers.

 ## Execution